Kimjang: Kimchi-Making Experience 김장

 Laura and her son in front of onggi (earthenware pots).

 This is a picture of my firstborn, Joowon and me.
-Not visible to the eye is also our twins, Caleb and Sophia, who were both in my belly at the time.
-I was very sick during our stay in Korea not knowing at the time that we were expecting two little ones.
+Not visible to the eye are also our twins, Caleb and Sophia, who were both in my belly then.
+I was very sick during our stay in Korea, not knowing at the time that we were expecting two little ones.

 Here is a picture of my father and my son.